GB-Eu MS La III. 483 (b) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 102.
-Lord to mine humble suit give ear
+Voice Text: CII.
+Lord to myne humble sute give eare

 General Note